nepenth/knowledge-base/README.md

 ### Sql Learning <a name="sql-learning"></a>
-SQL Learning provides structured guidance and deep dives into essential SQL concepts, focusing on a clear learning path (Roadmap) and advanced join operations for data manipulation and analysis.
+The 'Sql Learning' category provides a structured roadmap for mastering SQL join operations, essential for efficient data retrieval in relational databases.

+(158 characters)
 *Subcategories: Roadmap, Sql Join Operations*
 *Items: 2*